salto-io/salto/docs/user_guide.md

 ### Salto Configuration Elements

-In it's core, Salto fetches the configuration of business system accounts and builds an hierarchy of configuration elements where each element is represented by a unique `Salto Element ID`.
+In its core, Salto fetches the configuration of business system accounts and builds an hierarchy of configuration elements where each element is represented by a unique `Salto Element ID`.

 A `Salto Element ID` conforms with the following schema: